Kevin Parker (New York politician): Altercations and legal troubles

-In November 2023, Parker was sued by a woman accusing him of raping her in 2004 during his first term in office.
+In November 2023, Parker was sued by a woman who accused him of having raped her in 2004.
+Parker has denied the allegation.

-Michael Carey accused Parker of shoving him 2 times during a meeting for disability rights and prior to a New York State Senate committee meeting chaired by Parker in the State Capitol Building in Albany in 2024.
-The New York State Police responded to the situation after Carey made a complaint against Parker.
+Disability rights advocate Michael Carey accused Parker of shoving him twice prior to a State Senate committee meeting in 2024.
+The New York State Police responded to the situation.
+Carey later stated that he had spoken with Parker and that the conflict had been resolved in an amicable manner.
+No charges were filed.